janatalab/GEM/README.md

 </ul>

 # Contributions
-Initial versions of the code were developed by Wisam Reid (at CCRMA at Stanford) and David Miranda (Case Western Reserve University), with input from Lauren Fink (UC Davis) and Petr Janata (UC Davis).
+Initial versions of the code were developed by Wisam Reid (at CCRMA at Stanford), Lauren Fink (UC Davis) and David Miranda (Case Western Reserve University), with input from Petr Janata (UC Davis).
 Wisam, David, and Lauren constructed and started debugging the initial setup in August 2016.
-The code was refactored by Petr Janata in March 2017, and constitutes the starting point for this repository.
+The code was refactored by Petr Janata in March 2017.
+The code was then refactored again by Lauren Fink and Scottie Alexander in June 2017.